-In this article, we’re going to review what exactly MCT is, how it can help you, and the difference between MCT oil vs powder as a supplement.
+In this article, we’re going to review what exactly MCT is, how it can help you, and the difference between MCT oil and powder as a supplement.

-Medium-chain triglycerides are fats that are found in foods, such as coconut oil, and metabolize differently than the long-chain triglycerides (LCT) found in most foods.
+Medium-chain triglycerides are fats that are found in foods, such as coconut oil.
+They metabolize differently than the long-chain triglycerides (LCT) found in most foods.

 These fats are quickly absorbed by the body and used for immediate energy.
 These fats are comprised of four different types of triglycerides: C6, C8, C10, and C12.

 There are two primary ways to boost the amount of MCT in your diet: through supplements such as MCT oil and MCT powder, and through whole food sources.

 These are a few of the richest sources of medium-chain triglycerides shown with the percentage of MCT fatty acids: